Google+ to Shut Down After a History of Low Engagement and Privacy Breaches

 “This review crystallized what we’ve known for a while: that while our engineering teams have put a lot of effort and dedication into building Google+ over the years, it has not achieved broad consumer or developer adoption, and has seen limited user interaction with apps.
 The consumer version of Google+ currently has low usage and engagement: 90 percent of Google+ user sessions are less than five seconds.” – Ben Smith, Google Fellow and Vice President of Engineering

 But low engagement is far from the platform’s only pitfall.
-Security is also cause for concern.
+Google+ also has its fair share of security issues.
 In fact, an expose published by the Wall Street Journal indicated that 500,000 users have had their data improperly exposed for close to three years.
-To add insult to injury, Google openly admitted that it knew about the security leak back in March 2018, but never informed the public.
+To add insult to injury, Google openly admitted that it was privy to the security leak back in March 2018, but never informed the public.

 What Small Businesses Need to Know:

 You have until April to back up the content you’ve published to your Google+ account.
 In the coming months, Google will provide more specific instructions for downloading and migrating your files.
 Until then, here are a few things you can do to prepare:

 - Remove Google+ share/follow buttons from your website and blog

 - Anticipate phasing out social activity on Google+, like content curating and commenting

 - If you run a Google+ community, start looking for another platform to host it.

 Since the announcement, Google has started notifying its users about the change to give them plenty of time to transition off the platform.
 So, keep an eye out for updates in this unfolding process.